A topic from the subject of Biochemistry in Chemistry.

 Types of Experiments

-• Metabolomics: Studying metabolites and their interactions.
+• Metabolomics: Studying metabolites and their interactions, providing insights into cellular metabolism and pathways.

 Data Analysis